 New section 14 makes minor changes to the Authority's obligations in regard to inviting submissions on an application by eliminating the requirement for the Authority to place advertisements in the Gazette and the New Zealand Gazette.
-The Authority is still required to notify the public but the method of public notice will be in a manner considered as most appropriate by the Authority.
+The Authority is still required to notify the public but the method of public notice will be in a form the Authority considers most effective in alerting interested parties to the proposal.